Sweet potato cutlet, crispy, shallow-fried snack made with boiled sweet potatoes and simple spices. A great tea time snack.Jump to Recipe

 - Flatten each ball in between your palm and shape it into a disc.
 Repeat the same with all the dough balls.
 Let this sit in the refrigerator for 10 minutes.

-- Heat a flat tava, add 2-3 tbsp of oil, once it is hot, place the tikkis on the tava, keep the flame medium.
+- Heat a flat tava, add 2-3 tablespoon of oil, once it is hot, place the tikkis on the tava, keep the flame medium.
 Flip the tikki after 10 minutes, so the shape doesn't get disturbed, if you touch the tikki, immediately after placing on the hot tava, there is a chance the tikki might stick to the bottom and lose shape.

 - Be patient, let the bottom get nicely cooked andgolden brown, then slowly flip to the other side.
 Try to spoon the oil left inthe tava over the tikki